vintage254/kazi-mtaani/README.md

 ### For Workers
 - **Dashboard**: Personal dashboard with attendance tracking and group assignments
-- **Attendance Management**: Clock in/out functionality with location tracking
+- **Attendance Management**: Clock in/out functionality with QR codes or fingerprint authentication
+- **Fingerprint Authentication**: Secure biometric login using WebAuthn standard
+- **Mobile-First Design**: Optimized for mobile devices with responsive navigation
 - **Group Participation**: Join and manage work groups
 - **Profile Management**: Update personal information and skills